yuzhoumo/blog/content/posts/thinking-as-a-service/index.md

 from biting 🤣.

 When I'm not sleeping through the entire flight, I really do enjoy the rare hours of forced focus.
-In fact I've come to realize that it's almost the only time I don't have access to the internet.
+In fact, I've come to realize that it's almost the only time I don't have access to the internet.

 What do I use that focus for?
 Writing, reading... sometimes programming.
 Though as I open my editor, it always dawns on me how much I rely on the web.
-Perhaps I'm just serially online, but somehow I feel that I'm not in the minority nowadays; especially as a programmer.
+Perhaps I'm just serially online, but somehow I feel that I'm not in the minority nowadays, especially as a programmer.

 What is the modern-day programmer without a search engine?
 Without Stack Overflow?
 And recently, without an LLM?